zarpafantasma/corpus_rythmos/I- Scientific_Papers/001-en_US-Multiscale_Temporal_Relativity_RTM.md

 The deviation from the fundamental value α ≈ 3.5 does not invalidate the theoretical framework but highlights its flexibility: the same underlying principle applies across all scales, but the effective value observed depends on how different subsystems contribute to the global dynamics.

-This also explains why classical biological systems --- operating far from quantum dominance and shaped by natural selection for energy efficiency --- exhibit lower effective α values than those seen in quantum systems.
+This also explains why classical biological systems -operating far from quantum dominance and shaped by natural selection for energy efficiency- exhibit lower effective α values than those seen in quantum systems.

 **4.3 Ballistic vs Diffusive Scaling Experiment**